LianDuanTrain/AWSECSFargateCrashCourse/1-10 Push Docker Image to ECR Using AWS CLI/MD/1-10 Push Docker Image to ECR Using AWS CLI.md

+## Troubleshooting

-In case you are trying to pull images from a PUBLIC AWS repository, you must add the following user permissions to your policy:
+In case you are facing `aws ecr-public get-login-password` login issue try add the following user permissions to ECRAdmin user policy:

 {
 "Version": "2012-10-17",